giellalt/lang-mns/src-fst-root.lexc.md

 ### Special symbols are classified with:
 * **+CLB +PUNCT +LEFT +RIGHT**
+* **+CLBfinal** Sentence final abbreviated expression ending in full stop, so that the full stop is ambiguous

 * **+Multi** multiword units
 * **+Guess** Non-dictionary words (not in use)